Nebuna-dev/Nebuna/README.md

   EMAs, VWAP, RSI, MACD, and more (customizable soon).

 - 🛠️ **Full Stack Ready**
-  Built using Next.js, TailwindCSS, MongoDB, Redis, and more.
+  Built using Next.js, TailwindCSS, XataDB, Redis, and more.

 ---